Home

 Construction and Functional Analysis of Genetic Circuits

-SPECIAL NOTE: Record enough procedure details in your notebook during each day of lab so that you can repeat these procedures using your notebook as the MAIN resource.
+SPECIAL NOTE: Record enough procedure details in your notebook during each day of lab so that you can repeat these procedures using your notebook as the primary resource.

 Experimental Procedures